FilOzone/filecoin-services-payments/README.md

 -   It **cannot** settle a rail beyond the proposed settlement segment.
 -   It **cannot** approve a payment amount that is greater than the maximum allowed by the rail's `paymentRate` for the duration it is approving.

-**Note**: While the validator has significant control, the final settlement outcome is also dependent on the client having sufficient funds for the amount being settled.
+**Note**: While the validator has significant control, the final settlement outcome is also dependent on the payer having sufficient funds for the amount being settled.

 #### `settleTerminatedRailWithoutValidation(uint256 railId)`

-This is a crucial escape-hatch function that allows the **client** to finalize a terminated rail that is otherwise stuck, for example, due to a malfunctioning validator.
+This is a crucial escape-hatch function that allows the **payer** to finalize a terminated rail that is otherwise stuck, for example, due to a malfunctioning validator.

 -   **When to use:** As a last resort, after a rail has been terminated and its full settlement window (`endEpoch`) has passed.
 -   **What it does:** It settles the rail in full up to its `endEpoch`, completely bypassing the `validator`.
-This ensures that any funds owed to the payee are paid and any remaining client funds are unlocked.
+This ensures that any funds owed to the payee are paid and any remaining payer funds are unlocked.
 -   **Requirements**:
-    -   Caller must be the rail's client.
+    -   Caller must be the rail's payer.
     -   The rail must be terminated.
     -   The current block number must be past the rail's final settlement window (`rail.endEpoch`).